 Mistake #2.
 Doing too many sets per session

 I see many trainees trying to emulate the training routines of the champions found in the magazines.
 This can be disastrous for the natural trainee.
 Without artificial manipulation of your hormones, there is no way that your body can recuperate from those workouts.

 It doesn’t take dozens of sets to work a muscle maximally.
 As long as you train with enough intensity three sets of an exercise should be enough.

 Mistake #3.
 Training for too long per session

-As a drug free trainee you will naturally be concerned with optimising your testosterone and growth hormone levels.
-With this in mind it is important to pay particular attention to the duration of your training sessions.
-Your serum testosterone and and growth hormone levels are affected by the length of your training session, after short-duration stimulation (60 minuets or less) they increases.
-On the other hand, after extended duration exercise (more then 60 minuets) they decrease.
+As a drug-free trainee, you will naturally be concerned with optimising your testosterone and growth hormone levels.
+With this in mind, it is important to pay particular attention to the duration of your training sessions.
+Your serum testosterone and growth hormone levels are affected by the length of your training session, after short-duration stimulation (60 minutes or less) they increase.
+On the other hand, after extended duration exercise (more than 60 minutes) they decrease.

-In short, keeping workouts to under 60 minuets will ensure you get the maximum benefit from your workouts.
+In short, keeping workouts to under 60 minutes will ensure you get the maximum benefit from your workouts.

 Mistake #4.
 Not taking in enough protein

 You may be surprised that this one made the list, but I am constantly amazed at how many hard training gym goers sabotage their efforts by not taking in anywhere near enough of this essential nutrient.
 Many trainees are still not aware of the important role that protein plays in muscle growth and consume 50 grams or less per day and wonder why they can’t put on muscle.

 To build muscle, your body needs a minimum of 1 gram of protein per kilo of body weight, and I would suggest raising it to 2 grams for optimum results.